kouts/eslint-config/README.md

 ### package.json scripts

-You can add ESLint commands to `.package-json` for linting and autofixing:
+Add the following ESLint commands to your `.package-json` for linting and autofixing:

 ```json
 {